ExoticExplorer/Coronavirus-Voice-Assistant/README.md

 # Coronavirus-Voice-Assistant

-A python voice assistant that you can ask corona-virus related questions to Coronavirus
+A python voice assistant that you can ask questions related questions to Coronavirus

 PyAudio Download